Panji tales: Keong Emas

 Another episode is the sequel to the main story.
-The tale of Keong Emas takes place after the union of Panji Asmoro Bangun and Sekartaji in a marriage.
-There are several versions of the tale, but usually the story begins with Sekartaji being magically transformed into a golden snail.
+The tale of Keong Emas takes place after the union of Panji Asmoro Bangun and Sekartaji in marriage.
+There are several versions of the tale, but usually, the story begins with Sekartaji being magically transformed into a golden snail.
 The golden snail is found and kept as a pet by a poor widow fisherwoman named Mbok Rondo.
-Magically Sekartaji is able to turn back into her human form for some period to pay back the widow's kindness by cooking her delicious dishes and cleaning her house, leaving her snail shell behind.
-The curious Mbok Rondo hides in waiting and finally discovers that the snail is a young woman and she breaks the snail shell and thus undoes the magic spell.
-Sekartaji is adopted as the widow's daughter and together they set out to reunite her with her husband, Panji Asmoro Bangun.
+Magically, Sekartaji can turn back into her human form for some period to pay back the widow's kindness by cooking her delicious dishes and cleaning her house, leaving her snail shell behind.
+The curious Mbok Rondo hides in waiting and finally discovers that the snail is a young woman.
+She breaks the snail shell and thus undoes the magic spell.
+Sekartaji is adopted as the widow's daughter, and together they set out to reunite her with her husband, Panji Asmoro Bangun.